This post is all about how to achieve happiness right now. Yes, I mean, right.

 Never standing still.
 Never able to enjoy the moment.
 Never able to enjoy my victories.

 But of course, it took time to get to wherever we were going.
-In fact, some of the scenery that we passed by was absolutely phenomenal (I can picture it now in my head).
+Some of the scenery that we passed by was phenomenal (I can picture it now in my head).
 And all I would be thinking the whole time was, “Are we there yet?”

 This isn’t just my younger self, but I did the same in my twenties as well as my thirties.